• Skip to primary navigation

 • Coffee or water – Coffee adds depth and enhances the chocolate flavor, but don’t worry, it won’t make the cake taste like coffee.
 Even kids can’t tell!
 Water also works fine.

-• Devil’s Food cake mix – Duncan Hines is my go-to, but any brand of Devil’s Food will work.
+• Devil’s Food cake mix – Duncan Hines is my go-to, but any brand of Devil’s Food or chocolate will work.

 • Sugar – Granulated sugar is all you need here.
 Adding it to the cake mix helps with the rich, dense texture I was going for.